Info: All changes from the Fast-track Approvals Amendment Act 2025 are now in force

 The applicant can:

-After considering the applicant's proposal and any ministerial input, the panel may:
+After considering the applicant's proposal and any Ministerial input, the panel may:

 As well as the draft decision, the Act specifies other requirements for making a decision.
 These include the opportunity for panels to transfer certain decisions to the appropriate Minister, or for the appropriate Minister to ‘call in’ the decision taking into account the panel’s advice.